Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

 The new field was described as: "suggestedResponse: a friendly, empathetic response to send to the user, acknowledging their feedback and describing next steps."

-NPS detractor responses that ran to several paragraphs — the model would generate a
+NPS detractor rants that ran to several paragraphs, the model would produce a long

-long suggestedResponse that itself contained user-like language.
-Our prompt
+suggestedResponse that itself contained user-quoted text.
+Our parser, looking

-parser, looking for the closing } of the JSON, couldn't find it because
+for the closing } of the JSON, couldn't find it: the

 literals in the model's draft response text.
-The parse failed.
-The message went back
+Parse fails.
+Message goes back to the queue.

 THE LOOP